 Ultimately, the cumulative effect of all identified hazards presents the greatest risk to source water in the Wapiti Watershed.
 In order to provide source water protection, there needs to be a watershed monitoring system that will identify the combined effects of all different uses on the water.
-A Water Management Plan with Water Conservation Objectives for the Wapiti River has been approved (Alberta Environment and Parks; Wapiti River Water Management Plan Steering Committee, 2020), what is still outstanding is a Surface Water Quality Management Framework.
 Monitoring water quality and quantity just above the confluence of the Wapiti River with the Smoky River would allow an assessment the reflects cumulative effects.
 The greatest challenge in cumulative effects management is more an institutional constraint than a scientific one; where cumulative effects management initiatives have been undertaken in Canada they often lack integration into broader watershed management (Sheelanere et al., 2013).

 Managing to cumulative effects requires setting environmental limits or thresholds and then managing to that.
 This approach to management needs the involvement of the different sectors active on the landscape in order to achieve an environmental outcome at this scale (Schuwirth et al., 2018).
-An

-Alberta example of this approach for water quantity are the closed basins in the south, such as the South Saskatchewan River Basin.
+An Alberta example of this approach for water quantity are the closed basins in the south, such as the South Saskatchewan River Basin.
 No new water licenses are issued because a watershed threshold has been reached.
 Individuals water uses are not considered in terms of how efficient or progressive they are, rather it is evaluated against a watershed scale threshold.
 For water quality this would mean that water quality parameters would be set as well as limits for the different parameters.
 As limits are approached, often thresholds are set to indicate the need to engage in management actions, human activity would be adjusted to ensure the limits are not surpassed.
-Thus, activity is approved
+Thus, activity is approved not on the basis of a site by site evaluation or a demonstration of employing Beneficial Management Practices, but by the capacity of the watershed to handle it.

-Cumulative effects can be described as "progressive nibbling"-the accumulation of effects that occurs through many often small-scale activities...
+The recommendation here is for the Government of Alberta, ideally in conjunction with the Government Cumulative effects can be described as "progressive nibbling"-the accumulation of effects that occurs through many often smallscale activities...